terminate and pay out occupational pension insurance

 Katrin Straub

-Are you considering cancelling your occupational pension scheme (bAV) and withdrawing the capital?
-This step requires careful consideration, as it often poses more disadvantages than benefits.
-We will show you what you need to know and what smarter options are available for your financial future.
+Are you considering cancelling your occupational pension scheme (bAV) and cashing out the capital?
+This step needs careful consideration, as it often carries more disadvantages than advantages.
+We’ll guide you on what you need to know and what smarter options are available for your financial future.

 The topic in brief and concise terms

-Terminating occupational pension schemes (bAV) is usually not legally provided for and often results in significant financial disadvantages due to back taxes.
+Termination of occupational pension schemes is generally not legally provided for and often results in significant financial disadvantages due to tax repayments.

-Alternatives such as suspending contributions or transferring the occupational pension contract are usually more sensible than cancelling.
+Alternatives such as contribution exemption or transferring the occupational pension scheme contract are generally more sensible than a cancellation.

-The reality of terminating an occupational pension scheme: Often not possible and rarely beneficial
+The reality of occupational pension scheme cancellations: Often not possible and rarely beneficial

-Many employees consider terminating their occupational pension scheme (bAV) to quickly access money.
-However, the reality is usually different: A formal termination by the employee is generally not provided for by law.
-The main reason for this is the pension purpose of the bAV; the capital is meant to secure your pension in retirement.
+Many employees are considering terminating their occupational pension scheme (bAV) to quickly access funds.
+However, the reality often looks quite different: a proper termination by the employee is generally not provided for by law.
+The main reason for this is the pension purpose of the bAV; the capital is meant to secure your retirement in old age.
 An early payout contradicts this fundamental goal and is therefore only conceivable in narrowly defined exceptional cases.
-The hurdles for a termination are deliberately set high.
-Bear in mind that the contracting party of the insurer is usually your employer, whose consent would often be required.
-Even if a termination were theoretically possible, the payout of the capital would in most cases not occur until the regular retirement age.
-Immediate access to the money is therefore mostly an illusion.
-This circumstance makes a careful examination of the alternatives essential.
+The hurdles for termination are intentionally set high.
+Remember that the contract partner of the insurer is usually your employer, whose consent is often required.
+Even if a termination were theoretically possible, the payout of the capital usually only occurs at the normal retirement age.
+Instant access to the money is therefore mostly an illusion.
+This circumstance makes careful consideration of alternatives essential.

-High cost trap: Tax and social security disadvantages upon payout
+High cost trap: Tax and social security disadvantages when paying out

-If, in exceptional cases, there is an early payout of the bAV capital, you should expect significant financial disadvantages.
-During the accumulation phase, you benefit from tax and social contribution savings because contributions are made from your gross income.
-In the event of an early payout, these benefits are reversed.
+Should there be an exceptional case leading to an early disbursement of the occupational pension capital, you must expect substantial financial drawbacks.
+During the savings phase, you benefit from tax and social security contributions savings, as contributions are made from your gross income.
+In the event of an early disbursement, these advantages are reversed.
 You must repay the taxes and social security contributions saved up to that point.
-In addition, there are often administrative fees from the insurer, which further reduce the payout amount.
-In the worst-case scenario, these repayments and costs can even exceed the accumulated capital, leading to an actual financial loss.
-Correct tax treatment is crucial here.
-You should definitely consider these financial consequences before deciding to pursue the path of termination.
+Additionally, there are often administrative fees from the insurer that further reduce the payout amount.
+In the worst-case scenario, these repayments and costs can even exceed the accumulated capital, resulting in a real loss-making situation.
+A correct tax treatment is crucial here.
+You should definitely consider these financial consequences before pursuing the path of termination further.

-Exception Small Claim: When a settlement is possible
+Exception for Small Annuities: When a Settlement is Possible

-One of the few exceptions where an early payout of your occupational pension scheme (bAV) might be possible is the so-called minimal entitlement.
-A minimal entitlement is when the expected monthly pension from the bAV does not exceed a certain threshold.
-For the year 2025, this de minimis limit is approximately 37 euros monthly pension in the former federal states.
+One of the few exceptions where an early payout of your occupational pension (bAV) may be possible is the so-called small entitlement provision.
+This applies when the expected monthly pension from the occupational pension does not exceed a certain threshold.
+For the year 2025, this threshold is approximately 37 euros of monthly pension in the former West German states.
 If your entitlement is below this, you may be able to request a settlement, even without the employer's consent.
 The specific regulations can be found in the Occupational Pensions Act (§ 3 BetrAVG).
 The following points are relevant here:

-• The calculation of the pension amount takes place at the time of the application.
+• The calculation of the pension amount is made at the time the application is submitted.

-• The settlement amount corresponds to the accumulated capital.
+• The settlement amount corresponds to the accrued capital.

-• Even with a settlement of a minimal entitlement, taxes and social contributions are incurred.
+• Even with a settlement of a small entitlement, taxes and social security contributions still apply.

 • The application must be actively submitted by the employee.

-Carefully check whether your bAV falls under this regulation.
-Even if this is the case, the decision should be well-considered, as here too, retirement provisions are reduced.
-Assessing whether transferring the bAV might be more sensible remains important.
+Carefully check whether your occupational pension falls under this provision.
+Even if this is the case, the decision should be well-considered, as retirement savings are reduced here as well.
+It remains important to assess whether a transfer of the occupational pension might still be a better option.

-Useful Alternative 1: The Suspension of Contributions to Your Occupational Pension
+Sensible Alternative 1: The Contribution Suspension of Your Occupational Pension (bAV)

-If you can no longer pay or do not want to pay the ongoing contributions for your occupational pension scheme, cancelling is rarely the best option.
-A much more flexible and often more advantageous option is contribution suspension.
-With this, you stop making contributions, but the capital you have already accumulated remains in the contract and continues to earn interest.
-Your entitlement to a later, albeit reduced, company pension remains intact.
-Contribution suspension avoids the disadvantages of cancellation, such as tax repayments.
-Usually, there are low administrative fees for the conversion.
-This option gives you financial flexibility without completely giving up your pension plan.
+If you can no longer or do not want to pay the ongoing contributions for your occupational pension, cancelling it is rarely the best option.
+A much more flexible and often more advantageous option is suspension of contributions.
+In doing so, you stop the contributions, but your previously accumulated capital remains in the contract and continues to earn interest.
+Your entitlement to a future, albeit reduced, occupational pension remains.
+The suspension of contributions avoids the disadvantages of cancellation, such as tax back payments.
+Usually, there are small administrative fees for the conversion.
+This option provides you with financial leeway without completely giving up your pension provision.
 You can often resume contributions later.
 Consider whether this might be a better solution for your situation, rather than recklessly risking the value of old contracts.

-The termination and payout of a company pension scheme (bAV) is a complex field regulated by the Company Pensions Act (BetrAVG).
-Central to this is § 1b BetrAVG, which governs the vesting of entitlements.
-This means that your claims remain intact even if you leave the company after a certain period (usually three years of employment and a minimum age of 21).
-However, as mentioned, termination with immediate payout is only envisaged in exceptional cases such as small entitlements (§ 3 BetrAVG).
-Our expert tip: Do not underestimate the employer's right to consent.
-Since the employer is often the policyholder, they can oppose a termination to avoid endangering their commitments from the pension promise.
-In the case of an employer-financed company pension scheme, the hurdles are even higher.
-Optimising deductions is more achievable in retirement than through termination.
-Always seek professional advice in case of doubt to avoid costly mistakes.
+The termination and payout of an occupational pension scheme (bAV) is a complex area governed by the Company Pension Act (BetrAVG).
+Central to this is § 1b BetrAVG, which regulates the non-forfeitability of entitlements.
+This means that your claims remain intact after a certain period (usually three years of service and a minimum age of 21), even if you leave the company.
+However, termination with immediate payout is only intended in exceptions such as mini-benefit entitlements (§ 3 BetrAVG).
+Our expert tip: Do not underestimate the employer's consent requirement.
+Since the employer is often the policyholder, they can oppose a termination to avoid jeopardising their own obligations from the pension commitment.
+With an employer-financed bAV, the hurdles are even higher.
+An optimisation of contributions is more achievable in retirement rather than through termination.
+Always seek expert advice in case of doubt to avoid costly mistakes.

-Long-term Perspective: Why Occupational Pensions Remain an Important Element
+Long-term Perspective: Why Occupational Pensions Remain an Important Component

-Despite potential financial constraints or changed life plans, the importance of occupational pension schemes should not be underestimated.
-Alongside the state pension and private provisions, it represents one of the three pillars of retirement provision in Germany.
-Due to the government subsidies during the saving phase (tax and social security savings) and the often mandatory employer contribution (at least fifteen per cent in salary conversion), it is an attractive pension instrument.
-Cancelling and cashing out the occupational pension scheme not only leads to financial disadvantages but also reduces your future pension and, consequently, your standard of living in retirement.
-Think long-term and carefully consider all alternatives.
+In spite of potential financial constraints or changed life plans, the importance of occupational pension schemes should not be underestimated.
+Alongside the state pension and private provisions, it forms one of the three pillars of retirement provision in Germany.
+Due to government incentives during the accumulation phase (tax and social security savings) and the often mandatory employer contribution (at least fifteen percent in the case of salary conversion), it is an attractive retirement planning tool.
+Cancelling and withdrawing from the occupational pension scheme not only leads to financial disadvantages but also reduces your future pension and therefore your standard of living in retirement.
+Think long-term and examine all alternatives carefully.
 Is an occupational pension scheme fundamentally sensible for your situation?
-Most often, yes.
+Most of the time, yes.
 Before making a final decision, professional advice can help you find the right solution and optimise your retirement planning.
-The possibility of tax-deductible contributions to the occupational pension scheme is also an important advantage.
+The option to deduct contributions to the occupational pension scheme for tax purposes is also a significant benefit.

-Conclusion: Terminate occupational pension schemes only in emergencies – consider alternatives!
+Conclusion: Terminate the occupational pension only in emergencies – consider alternatives!

 FAQ